Refinitiv/Real-Time-SDK/Java/README.md

 Navigate to `Eta/Source`
 -	Run `ant all` to build Reactor and its dependencies.
 This will use the fully functional JAR files and libraries provided in the `Libs` location of the `Elektron-SDK-BinaryPack` repository.
 -	Run `ant build-stubs` to build only the Stub libraries.
-This will overwrite libraries in the `Libs` location with the built stub libraries.
+This will build to a `bin` location.
 -	Run `ant build` or `ant build-valueadd` to build only Reactor and its dependencies.
 This will link to the fully functional JAR files and libraries provided in the `Libs` location.
 This is the same as the `ant all` target.